 Monitor and Control: The second portion of the Delivery Phase is Delivery-Monitor and Control.
 Monitor and Control consist of the activities needed to track the work.
 The team delivers status reports, monitors and reports on issues and risks, creates change requests, and conducts procurement activities.
 There are no specific deliverables or templates associated with the Monitor and Control activities; however, Project Status Reports and Briefings may be requested by the Project Sponsor or other stakeholders during Delivery.

-Phase Five: Closeout
+Phase Four: Closeout

 Projects are temporary in nature and a project team must complete the activities of the final phase – Closeout – in order to officially complete the project.
 Conducting the activities of this phase is vital to continuous improvement efforts and the successful transition of the project deliverable(s).
 After achieving acceptance of the deliverable(s), the project team documents lessons learned and archives project documentation for future use.
 The project manager transfers the project deliverable(s) to operations and support staff or unit, who will maintain it as an operational activity.
 Finally, and often overlooked, the project team disbands.